upper waypoint

 Leer en español.

-The good news: If you are a tenant and your home has experienced damages, California requires that your landlord provides repairs as soon as possible, regardless of whether you have a formal lease contract or not.
+If you’re worried the storm will damage your home, there’s some good news: If you are a tenant and your home has experienced damages, California requires that your landlord provides repairs as soon as possible, regardless of whether you have a formal lease contract or not.

 The bad news: For some tenants, it could be difficult to contact your landlord or make sure they move quickly to make the repairs your home needs.

-KQED spoke to Leah Simon-Weisberg, legal director for tenants rights group Alliance of Californians for Community Empowerment (ACCE), to better understand what rights tenants have during and after the winter storms and how best to communicate with your landlord.
+KQED spoke to Leah Simon-Weisberg, legal director for tenants rights group Alliance of Californians for Community Empowerment (ACCE), to better understand what rights tenants have during and after winter storms and how best to communicate with your landlord.

 Jump straight to: